oreplay/oreplay-backend/README.md

 | 409         | Conflict (in checkout)                                    |
 | 50x         | Server error                                              |

 # Creating a new endpoint
 Usually a new endpoint will require a new set of related objects.
-- Controller: This is where the main logic of the endpoint is located
+- **Controller**: This is where the main logic of the endpoint is located.
-- Entity: This is one single object usually returned in the endpoint.
+- **Entity**: This is one single object usually returned in the endpoint.
 Normally one entity is an object representing a database row
-- Table: This is where the definition of database relations and queries are defined
+- **Table**: This is where the definition of database relations and queries are defined
-- Test: All code should be tested.
+- **Test**: All code should be tested.
 All different classes should have test cases, this includes controllers (which should have ControllerTests)
-- Fixture: The data used to work with tests should be defined in fixtures.
+- **Fixture**: The data used to work with **unit tests** should be defined in fixtures.

 ## Controllers
 This repository uses [CakePHP](https://book.cakephp.org/4/en/index.html) [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) framework with a customized layer on top of it to work easier with Rest APIs.

 Controllers will have different methods that can be overwritten to add functionality for each HTTP method.

+Each different API URL must be linked to a controller.

 The type data returned for each HTTP method will follow the standard described below.